What is Lead Nurturing?

 Here is a guide we have prepared on how to write awesome promotional emails.

-Now that you are clear with all the basics and important terms related to lead nurturing, here are 8 powerful lead nurturing strategies that will help you succeed.
+Now that you are clear with all the basics and important terms related to lead nurturing, here are 8 best lead nurturing strategies that will help you succeed in 2019.

 1. Lead Scoring